You knew it was coming, right? A bombardment of photos and travel talk about my recent trip to Bosnia and the things to do in Mostar.

 Well, for the past 450 years, locals and tourists have jumped off the Stari Most bridge for some reason.
-And since 2015, one of the Red Bull Cliff Diving World Series takes place here.
+And since 2015, one of the Red Bull Cliff Diving World Series has taken place here.

-Oh, and if you’re thinking about doing the dive then please, share your experiences with us if you survive the jump!
+Oh, and if you’re thinking about diving then please, share your experiences with us if you survive the jump!
 I hate to be a wet blanket, but people have died from diving off the bridge.
 Or been seriously injured.
 Although it’s an old tradition for experienced locals, it’s just not safe.

 Anette and I saw two divers jump within an hour or so.
 Samir had left the scene already.
-“Too nerve-wrecking”, he said.
+“Too nerve-wracking”, he said.

 It just goes to show that there’s more to Mostar than bridge diving and cevapi.